-Hawks’ Young to be held out against Heat due to ankle sprain
+Hawks’ Young out against Heat, Bucks with left ankle sprain

-ATLANTA (AP) — Atlanta point guard Trae Young will miss the Hawks’ home game against Miami on Friday night because of a sprained left ankle.
+ATLANTA (AP) — Atlanta point guard Trae Young will miss the Hawks’ home games against Miami on Friday night and Milwaukee on Sunday because of a sprained left ankle.

 Young was injured Wednesday night in a 137-127 overtime loss at the New York Knicks.
 X-rays in New York were negative.

-Young was ruled out of against the Heat even though the team was awaiting full results from an MRI in Atlanta on Thursday.
+Young was ruled out for the next two games following an MRI in Atlanta on Thursday which showed the lateral left ankle sprain.

 Young had 20 points and 14 assists against the Knicks before turning the ankle when he landed after shooting a short floater with 1:13 remaining in the third quarter.
 He left the game and did not return.